perfeus/mlops/README.md

 ### 4. Monitoring
 Trigger the pipeline execution, either manually or automatically based on configured triggers.
 Monitor the pipeline execution in the Jenkins dashboard to track progress and view logs.

+## Post-Build Actions:
+The pipeline includes a post-build action to echo "Pipeline has completed!"
+This step runs after each pipeline execution, providing feedback that the pipeline has finished.